Background on #Metoo (or The Me Too Movement)

 Dementias such as Alzheimer’s Disease can cause inappropriate behaviors.
 These range from agitation and wandering to disrobing, masturbating in public or inappropriate touching.
 I worked in a nursing home where we dealt with many such situations.
 I remember one horrified son coming to me to describe how his mother made sexual advances toward him (he looked a lot like his father) and a male caregiver.
 We wrote many care plans for residents who had begun undressing in the dining room or hallways.

 Fortunately, many members of our team have experience and success dealing with such behaviors.
 Our care managers know resources, such as special clothing that makes disrobing difficult.
 Often with dementia, any behavior is a sign of some discomfort, trigger or need.
-(To learn more about dementia behaviors and get our experts’ tips for managing these issues, Click Here.)
+(To learn more about dementia behaviors and get our experts’ tips for managing these issues, check out our Dementia Care Guide.)

 We can assess what is going on, get a medical review, bring in specialists for evaluation, and address the underlying issues.
 Additionally, we provide dementia care training for all our staff.
 Our caregivers come prepared with an understanding of dementia, communicating with those with cognitive deficits, and preventing and managing various behaviors.